Club Growth Committee

 Nancy Duckett, DTM is your Club Extension Committee Chair.
 Nancy has been a Toastmaster since 2006, having experience with both corporate and community clubs.
 She has served as a club officer almost every year, enjoying the leadership aspects of Toastmasters which continued to motivate her to volunteer as DCP Chair 2016-17, New Club Mentor 2016, Area Director 2017-18, and as Club Pride Special Committee Chair 2018-19.
 Receiving her Distinguished Toastmaster award in March 2019 was not an ending, her journey continues with more opportunities on the horizon for learning and growing while helping others.

 As the Club Extension Chair, she is responsible for assisting communities and organizations in forming new clubs.
 She is dedicated to supporting club sponsors and new clubs from the club lead through the charter ceremony.
+For more information, please visit the SMaC information page or the Club Coach page.
 If you have any questions regarding serving as a club mentor or assisting at a demo meeting, please reach out to Nancy.

 Nancy Duckett, DTM